 Diaper genie vs Diaper pail, what is the difference?

-A diaper genie is simply a brand name which refers to a diaper disposal system that was created by John Hall.
+A diaper genie is simply a brand name that refers to a diaper disposal system that was created by John Hall.
 An example of this is the Playtex diaper genie, which has different variations such as diaper genie elite, complete and expressions

 A diaper pail, on the other hand, is a term that refers to all types of diaper disposal systems including the diaper genie.